Amos content with retirement decision

 "During the game often things whizz by, but definitely in the build-up, I tried to enjoy and remember as much as I could."

-So what his favourite Wales memory for the man who made his international debut aged 19 in 2013?
+So what is his favourite Wales memory for the man who made his international debut aged 19 in 2013?

 "Probably the game against England in the 2015 World Cup, even though I got injured," he recalled.